gurjot06oct/Cplusplus/09 Array/04 Array Arithmetic/01 Nested Frame Structures Theory.md

 ### Dereferencing (`*`) and Referencing (`&`)

 - **Dereferencing (Going Into a Frame `*`)**: Pointing to elements or sub-arrays within a specific dimension.
 It involves navigating deeper into the nested frames to retrieve values.
+Once you go inside a frame by dereferencing, you cannot go back out to an outer frame using referencing (`&`).

 - **Referencing (Going Out of a Frame `&`)**: Pointing to the address of the outer frame that encompasses the current array or element.
 It signifies moving outward from a specific element or sub-array to access the encompassing structure.
+If you have gone outside a frame using referencing, you can go back inside by dereferencing.

 - **Analogous to Physical Frames**: